gdm413229/swwmgz_m/README.md

 Primary fire releases explosive candy bullets.
 The blasts are a tasty treat of pain.

-Secondary fire is a charged shot, emptying the whole mag at once.
+Secondary fire is a charged shot, emptying the whole mag in the blink of an eye.
 This causes a delicious blast of sweetness and death.

 Reload reloads.
 If the current mag is not empty it will be flung at enemies for extra explosiveness.